-Whatever we licence your video for, we split it with you 50/50.
+Whatever your video sells for, we split video license fee with you 50/50.

 We pay our members via their PayPal email address.

 Depending on who purchased your video and how it was used will determine when you get paid.
 It's hard to predict how popular your video will be, our buyers are searching all the time and it could be purchased several times over.

 We recently sold a video that originally was uploaded over four years ago – so you never know when your video will be in demand and what a buyer is looking for.

 How much will I get paid?

 It depends on how your video is used.
 Typically if your video sells you'll earn around £25-100, however, if it is really popular it is possible to earn over £1000.

 There are several ways your video might be used:

 Direct sale: A website wants to use your video for a set period of time, depending on where it is placed and how long they want to use it, you could earn anything from £25 to £1500.

 For example, if it is placed on Facebook, payments are typically around £25 (note: Facebook payments aren't based on views as brands/ companies aren't making money through advertising on Facebook).